MNFaz01/GPT-based-Knowledge-Base/README.md

 ## Credits
 This app uses the following open-source libraries:

-langchain for natural language processing tasks
+langchain and openai for natural language processing tasks
-PyPDF2 for reading PDF documents tkinter for building the GUI dotenv for loading environment variables
+PyPDF2 for reading PDF documents
+tkinter for building the GUI
+dotenv for loading environment variables

 ## License
 This project is licensed under the MIT License.